grafana/grafana/public/app/plugins/datasource/loki/APP_PLUGIN_DOCUMENTATION.md

 ## Recommended APIs

-e strongly advise using these recommended APIs instead of direct proxy calls because they offer several benefits:
+We strongly advise using these recommended methods instead of direct API calls because they offer several benefits:

 - Caching of results: These APIs intelligently cache results based on their input arguments and the currently selected time range.
 This caching mechanism improves performance by reducing redundant fetch requests.